cognitivecomputations/spectrum/README.md

 ## Scanning New Models

-If you want to scan a new model that is not in the `model_snr_results` folder, you can add your scans via a pull request (PR).
-Ensure you specify the batch size suitable for your hardware.
-For example, we have successfully used a batch size of 4 for 70B models on an 8xH100 node.

-## Output Files

-- **SNR Ratios**: Stored in the `model_snr_results` folder.
-- **Unfrozen Parameters YAML**: A configuration file that matches an Axolotl config.
-You can copy and paste it directly into your Axolotl YAML file.
+It will check the model_snr_results folder to see if we've already scanned it (we invite you to add your own scans for models we don't have via PR) - if we have, it will give you the top n% of those ratios.
+Otherwise, it will ask you what batch size you want to scan at.
+We've been able to use a batch_size of 4 for 70b models on an 8xH100 node.
+It will then load the model, and you will be presented with all available modules to scan.
+We typically only select the MLP/attn layers - but if you're doing continued pretraining or language tasks it wouldn't hurt to include all available modules.

+It will then scan the model, and output the snr ratios in the model_snr_results folder.
+It will also output a sorted from highest to lowest SNR ratios, along with an unfrozen parameters yaml.
+This matches an axolotl config, and you can copy and paste it directly into your axolotl yaml.
+That's it!

 ## Integration with Axolotl